 Institutional Research Grant (IRG) Program

 The Institutional Research Grant (IRG) program is made possible by funds awarded competitively by the American Cancer Society with additional funds provided by the Associate Dean for Research, UC Davis School of Medicine.
-Dr. Joseph Tuscano, Division of Hematology Oncology, Department of Internal Medicine, School of Medicine is the Principal Investigator.
+Dr. Primo "Lucky" Lara, Division of Hematology Oncology, Department of Internal Medicine, School of Medicine is the Principal Investigator.

-Institutional Research Grants serve as seed money for promising new projects or novel investigations from junior faculty such as assistant-level professors, researchers with adjunct appointments at the assistant level, those in research series, or even to Asssociate level faculty.
+Institutional Research Grants serve as seed money for promising new projects or novel investigations from junior faculty such as assistant-level professors, researchers with adjunct appointments at the assistant level, or those in research series, or even to associate level faculty who meet additional requirements.
 Applicants must be within seven years of their initial academic appointment.
 Applications from eligible faculty in any school or college are welcome and applications in any area of cancer-related research – from basic science to clinical research to psychosocial research – are appropriate.

 Investigators who have an active national peer-reviewed research grant are not eligible.
 Applicants can have one prior IRG award from UC Davis or from another institution.
 The short proposal is usually due in the fall with funding beginning the following year.
 Maximum funding is currently $40,000 for a one-year project.
 Award decisions are made intramurally by a committee of UC Davis faculty.
 Because awards are intramural, they are not processed through Sponsored Programs at the School of Medicine or through the Office of Research.